-We feel good when others show us compassion but the most healing will occur when the compassion comes from within, when we tap into this power to heal ourselves.
-We all have thoughts of “I am not good enough”, or “There is something wrong with me”, “I am not loveable”, “ I am worthless”, “I should be punished for this”, “I am ugly”.
+We feel good when others show us compassion but the most healing will occur when the compassion comes from within when we tap into this power to heal ourselves.
+We all have thoughts of “I am not good enough”, or “There is something wrong with me”, “I am not lovable”, “ I am worthless”, “I should be punished for this”, “I am ugly”.

 How do we start?

 Throughout our daily life, there are moments of struggles, moments of pain which becomes opportunities for practice in Self-Compassion.
 In the midst of our stress, we can take a pause and recognise our difficulties, becoming aware that we are not the only one having a difficult time.
 At that point we can explore ways to soothe, to calm ourselves by:

 -taking a “breathing moment" where we breathe out,

 -dropping into our body,

 -observing in a nonjudgmental, accepting way "it is what it is…"

 -looking, hearing, tasting, using touch or hug to calm ourselves